Etos2/pxlslog-explorer/readme.md

 The scope of this program is intentially minimalistic so it can be expanded on or used as a foundation in other personal projects.

 ### Potential future features:
-- Render subcommand
-  - STDOUT directly to ffmpeg
-  - Generate static images
-  - Alter renders to produce Heatmaps or Virginmaps
+- Alter renders to produce Heatmaps or Virginmap
-  - Integrating palettes
 - An actual GUI
   - Probably not